 I was pleased to see I could import Markdown documents like my blog posts into ProWritingAid.

 However, it doesn’t convert Markdown file to a publishable format or enable a live preview.
 It’s also not possible to create a library within ProWritingAid of your documents.

 Impressions of ProWritingAid

 This grammar checker struck me as a tool ideal for fiction writers and novelists.

 Well, premium grammar checkers like Grammarly and Ginger restrict the number of words you can scan at once.
 This means you can only check an entire book on a chapter by chapter basis.

 However, ProWritingAid allows you to open up documents of any size, like your book, and check it all at once.

-Similarly, its ability to check a piece of writing for clichés, readability, passive voice, word choice, writing style, vague and abstract words is a useful feature for writers who want to create more readable stories.
+Similarly, its ability to check a piece of writing for clichés, readability, passive voice is a useful feature for writers who want to create more readable stories.

 Please note, the desktop app only works while connected to the internet.
 So if you like to write offline, you must reconnect while using this tool.

 How I Checked My Book as Part of This ProWritingAid Review